 3. International Hub to the World

 We have already talked about the Zurich stock market, but it does not stop there.
-It is home to many international organisations from around the world, including FIFA.
+It is home to many international organizations from around the world, including FIFA.
 The other internationally significant city in Switzerland is Geneva.
 Home to the most number of headquarters of NGO, including the prestigious WHO and WTO, World Health Organisation and World Trade Organisation respectively.
 This will take us to our next two points.

 4. A Country of Innovation